Confirmation Statement / People with significant control (PSC)

-Companies House uses Barclaycard SmartPay, a secure payment gateway, for collection of your card details.
-All the information you supply on the Payment screen (including credit and debit card numbers) is encrypted.
-The information is then taken off the internet and passed to the bank on a private link.
+Companies House uses the GOV.UK Pay online payment service to collect your card details.
+All the information you provide on the payment page (including your credit or debit card numbers) is encrypted and securely passed through to the bank.

 If my Credit or Debit Card is not accepted what do I do?

 When your Credit or Debit Card is not accepted firstly check that the correct number has been input.
 If possible try an alternative card.